ScratchAddons/ScratchAddons/README.md

 ## What is Scratch Addons?

-[Scratch Addons](https://github.com/ScratchAddons) combines new and existing features and themes for the Scratch website and project editor into one easy-to-access and configurable browser extension.
+Scratch Addons combines new and existing features and themes for the [Scratch](https://github.com/scratchfoundation) website and project editor into one easy-to-access and configurable browser extension.
 The mission is to provide a centralized, up-to-date platform for community development of new features and themes for Scratch.

 ### What is an addon?

 An addon is one or more [userscripts](https://scratchaddons.com/docs/develop/userscripts/) or [userstyles](https://scratchaddons.com/docs/develop/userstyles/) that run on the Scratch website or project editor.

-Userscripts can use the `addon.*` JavaScript APIs provided by Scratch Addons, which allows them to obtain Scratch-related information like the currently logged in user and use extension APIs like sending notifications.
+Userscripts can use the `addon.*` JavaScript APIs provided by Scratch Addons, which allows them to obtain Scratch-related information like the currently logged in user and use extension APIs to do things such as send notifications.

-See the [documentation](https://scratchaddons.com/docs/develop/getting-started/addon-basics/) for more information about addons.
+Read the [documentation](https://scratchaddons.com/docs/develop/getting-started/addon-basics/) for more information about addons.

 ### If everything is an addon, what does Scratch Addons do?